Travel literature: Travel books

+British mountaineer and author Gwen Moffat wrote many novels and memoirs centered on her nomadic lifestyle and professional career, as the first woman certified as a mountain guide.
+Moffat used old diary entries from her mountain travels to write three memoirs about her struggles with injustices and discrimination in a male-dominated career: Space Below My Feet (1961), On My Own Ground (1964), and Survival Count (1972).
+Moffat also wrote many fiction mystery novels that draw from her traveling lifestyle.
+Miss Pink Mystery Series (1973-2002) is a 16 book series that follows a middle-aged detective while she solves murder cases in different locations ranging from Western Europe to various cities in the U.S. The main characters ability to tackle new environments draws influence from Moffatt's profession as a mountain climber.

 The Dutch writer Cees Nooteboom is a prolific travel writer.
 Among his many travel books is the acclaimed Roads to Santiago.
 Englishmen Eric Newby, H. V. Morton, the Americans Bill Bryson and Paul Theroux, and Welsh author Jan Morris are or were widely acclaimed as travel writers (though Morris has frequently claimed herself as a writer of 'place' rather than travel per se).
 Canadian travel writer Robin Esrock has written a series of books about discovering unique experiences in Canada, Australia and around the world.

 Bill Bryson in 2011 won the Golden Eagle Award from the Outdoor Writers and Photographers Guild.
-On 22 November 2012, Durham University officially renamed the Main Library the Bill Bryson Library for his contributions as the university's 11th chancellor (2005–11).
+On 22 November 2012, Durham University officially renamed the Main Library the Bill Bryson Library for his contributions as the university's 11th chancellor (2005–2011).
 Paul Theroux was awarded the 1981 James Tait Black Memorial Prize for his novel The Mosquito Coast, which was adapted for the 1986 movie of the same name.
 He was also awarded in 1989 the Thomas Cook Travel Book Award for Riding the Iron Rooster.

 In 2005, Jan Morris was awarded the Golden PEN Award by English PEN for "a Lifetime's Distinguished Service to Literature".

 The French writer, Lucie Azema, has noted that the majority of travel writing is by men and even when women have written travel books, these tend to be forgotten.
 In her book Les femmes aussi sont du voyage (Women are also travellers), she has argued that male travel writing gives an unequal, colonialist and misogynistic view of the world.